The Reality of Rehabilitation: Why 3 Months Are Not Enough

 Intermediate Phase (Weeks 2 to 4): Deep apathy, guilt, shame, and emotional confusion are experienced.

-Late Phase (Months 1 to 3): Emotions may become flat, unstable, or conversely, present a strong emotional hypersensitivity.
+Late Phase (Months 1 to 3): Emotions may become flat, unstable, or present strong emotional hypersensitivity.

 The True Role of Medication (and its Timing)

-A common mistake is thinking that medicine will cure addiction on its own.
-Medication reduces symptoms and risks, but it does not produce values or personal commitment.
+A common mistake is thinking that medication will cure addiction on its own.
+Medication reduces symptoms and risks, but it does not create values or personal commitment.
 Real improvement arises when the patient takes responsibility for their life—something no pill can create.

-Furthermore, medications require patience and trust in the medical process, as they do not reach their maximum benefit until nearly 2 months:
+Furthermore, medications require patience and trust in the medical process.
+They do not reach their maximum benefit until nearly two months:

 Non-addictive Anxiolytics (e.g., buspirone, gabapentin): Decrease nervous system hyperactivation and improve sleep.
 They take an average of 2 weeks to show benefits.